boennecd/pedmod/README.md

 ![\\chi^2](https://render.githubusercontent.com/render/math?math=%5Cchi%5E2 "\chi^2")
 approximation may arise on the boundary of the scale parameter (![\\sigma = 0](https://render.githubusercontent.com/render/math?math=%5Csigma%20%3D%200 "\sigma = 0");
-see <https://stats.stackexchange.com/a/4894/81865>).
-Notice that the above may fail if the estimated profile likelihood is not smooth e.g. because of convergence issues.
+e.g.  see <https://stats.stackexchange.com/a/4894/81865>).
+Notice that
+the above may fail if the estimated profile likelihood is not smooth e.g. because of convergence issues.
 We can plot the profile likelihood and highlight the critical value as follows: